AdaCore/spark2014/docs/ug/usage_scenarios.rst

 Safe Optimization of Run-Time Checks
 ------------------------------------

-Enabling run-time checks in a program usually increase the running time by around 10%.
+Enabling run-time checks in a program usually increases the running time by around 10%.
 This may not fit the timing schedule in some highly constrained applications.
 In some cases where a piece of code is called a large number of times (for example in a loop), enabling run-time checks on that piece of code may increase the running time by far more than 10%.
 Thus, it may be tempting to remove run-time checking in the complete program (with compilation switch ``-gnatp``) or a selected piece of code (with pragma ``Suppress``), for the purpose of decreasing running time.
-The poblem with that approach is that the program is not protected anymore against programming mistakes (for safety) or attackers (for security).
+The problem with that approach is that the program is not protected anymore against programming mistakes (for safety) or attackers (for security).